 Apply for a Grant

-Grants are awarded to interdenominational Christian places of worship (Anglican, Catholic, Methodist, Presbyterian, etc.) in the historic county of Essex (including the unitary authorities of Southend-on-Sea and Thurrock together with the five London Boroughs of Barking & Dagenham, Havering, Newham, Redbridge and Waltham Forest)
+Grants are awarded to Christian places of worship of all denominations (Anglican, Roman Catholic, United Reformed Church, etc.) and of any age in the historic county of Essex (including the unitary authorities of Southend-on-Sea and Thurrock and the five London Boroughs of Barking & Dagenham, Havering, Newham, Redbridge and Waltham Forest).

 Do we qualify?

 Repair Grants are awarded for work to Christian churches and chapels for carrying out repairs to the fabric in order to preserve the buildings for current and future use by worshippers and the wider community.

 Improvement Grants are awarded for work to church buildings that will assist with their sustainable long-term use both for worship and for wider community purposes, such as the provision of kitchen and toilet facilities, heating, and disabled access.

 - conservation of furnishings, fittings, organs, monuments, stained glass, bells, and works of art

 - new furnishings and fittings (unless as part of a scheme of improvements)

 - the repair and construction of free-standing buildings in the grounds of the church, unless the facilities in such buildings make an essential contribution to the use of the church building.

 Grants are not given for routine maintenance, although the Trust does make grants to parishes as part of the Gutter Clearance Scheme.